LadderToday/core/CONTRIBUTING.md

 Please do a keyword search to see if there is already an existing issue before opening a new one.

-## smoke.io vs. Smoke Blockchain
+## core.io vs. Core Blockchain

-This issue tracker is only intended to track issues for the Smoke blockchain.
-If the issue is with the smoke.io website, please open an issue in the Smoke Repository.
+This issue tracker is only intended to track issues for the Core blockchain.
+If the issue is with the core.io website, please open an issue in the Core Repository.

 ## Pull Requests